sorrynofocus/Repeater/Repeater-Src/Notes/dev-notes.md

 TODO: pass in --createconfig to create template

 04/25/2022
-Tested on MAc, Widnows , and linux machine.
+Tested on MAc, Windows, and linux machine.
 FAilure trying to copy from a mapped drive to a local.
 We forget that SSH does not have access to drives because we are logged into another workstation.
 So, we get
 Unhandled exception.
 Renci.SshNet.Common.ScpException: scp: Z:/test/sdksetup.exe: No such file or directory